Guide to the Safest Laundry Detergents of 2025

 In addition to being eco-friendly laundry detergent options, the following safest laundry detergents are the best, in my opinion, due to their safe laundry detergent ingredients and good performance:

-- Branch Basics Concentrate (READ15 on starter kit) (contains baking soda – some washing machines may have special instructions about using detergents with this ingredient, so read yours carefully; should be able to clean your clothes well in hard water and cold water; learn more about Branch Basics cleaning products here)
+- Branch Basics Liquid Concentrate (formulated with mineral-based and plant-based ingredients; contains baking soda – some washing machines may have special instructions about using detergents with this ingredient, so read yours carefully; should be able to clean your clothes well in hard water and cold water; learn more about Branch Basics cleaning products here)

-- Humble Suds Laundry Soap (IRLFY10) (contains baking soda – some washing machines may have special instructions about using detergents with baking soda, so read the instructions to your machine carefully; learn more about Humble Suds non-toxic cleaners here)
+- Humble Suds Laundry Soap (IRLFY10) (plastic-free, packaged in paper with a scoop sold separately; contains baking soda.
+Some washing machines may have special instructions about using detergents with baking soda.
+So read the instructions to your machine carefully; learn more about Humble Suds non-toxic cleaners here)

-- Meliora Laundry Powder (contains baking soda – read the instructions to your washing machine carefully; more on Meliora eco non-toxic cleaning products here)
+- Meliora Laundry Powder (IREAD10) (plastic-free, packaged in a paper can, with a stainless-steel scoop.
+Natural laundry detergent ingredients; contains baking soda.
+Read the instructions to your washing machine carefully; more on Meliora eco non-toxic cleaning products here)

-- Pure Haven Laundry Detergent (should work well in hard and cold water; more on Pure Haven products here)
+- Pure Haven Laundry Detergent (works well in hard and cold water.
+This is my go-to detergent; more on Pure Haven products here)

 Laundry Detergent Ingredients Of Concern

-The presence of some or many of the following ingredients determined the category the products fell into: better, almost better, bad, and worst.
-To clarify, the ingredients I find of high to medium concern are marked with ❌, and the ingredients I find of low concern are marked with ⚠️.
+The presence of some or many of the following ingredients determined the category of the detergents on this list presented below.
+To clarify, the ingredients I find of high to medium concern have a ❌ marking.
+And the ingredients I find of low concern have a ⚠️ marking.
 In my opinion, the safest laundry detergents are those that have close to none of these ingredients.

 Ingredient | Concern |